Rain

 When my awareness clears, I look up.

-Niyta is flowing the air into cold water which falls down upon me.
+Niyta is flowing the air into water which falls on my face.

 “Cold water, Niyta?”
 I ask, as I struggle to speak with my Bizra voice.